OkeyAmy/RePlas/seo/portego_answers.md

 **Q4d: Please elaborate why your team is fitting to implement the solution.
 How are you planning to use your existing experience/knowledge/assets in carrying out your proposed activities?**

-Our founding team of three is uniquely positioned for success due to our synergistic blend of technical expertise, local knowledge, and a shared passion for environmental justice.
+Our 3-person team combines technical expertise, local knowledge, and environmental justice passion.

-*   **Technical Leadership:** Our lead developer has extensive experience in building scalable software solutions and a deep understanding of blockchain principles, ensuring we can deliver a secure and robust technology platform.
+**Technical Leadership:** Lead developer with scalable software experience and blockchain expertise, ensuring secure, robust platform delivery.

-*   **Community Engagement & Operations:** Our operations lead has a background in community organizing and project management within Nigeria.
-This hands-on experience is critical for navigating local cultural dynamics, building trust with community members in Awka, and managing the on-the-ground logistics of our collection network.
+**Community Engagement:** Operations lead with Nigerian community organizing and project management background.
+Critical for navigating local dynamics, building Awka community trust, managing collection network logistics.

-*   **Strategic Vision & Partnerships:** Our strategy lead brings experience in business development and environmental advocacy.
-This knowledge is vital for crafting a sustainable business model, communicating our vision to investors, and forging the high-level partnerships with corporations and government agencies that are essential for our long-term growth.
+**Strategic Vision:** Strategy lead with business development and environmental advocacy experience.
+Essential for sustainable business model, investor communication, high-level corporate/government partnerships.

-Together, we combine the "what" (the technology), the "how" (the operations), and the "why" (the vision), making us a lean, agile, and highly capable team to execute this ambitious but critical mission.
+We combine "what" (technology), "how" (operations), "why" (vision)—lean, agile team executing this mission.
+Unlike existing players lacking integrated approach, our diverse skills address all ecosystem challenges from technology to community engagement.